KTH/lms-scripts/external-tools-update/README.md

 3. Select search method (by Name or Url)
 4. Fill in exact search term.
 5. Fill Canvas account number you want to search
 6. Specify if you want to make changes.
-If not, you can skip next two points.
+If not, you can skip to point 9.
 7. Define which fields you want to change with this tool.
 Right now options are:
     * name
     * url